Torram/magic-docs/docs/Client-Development/Components/Lists/OrderItem.md

 ### OrderItem

 Main function of the component.
 This function sets the initial state of a card value, and the page that holds it.
-Creates a container with a _Form_ element with an input for card value, an _ErrorIndicator_ element and a _LoadingButton_ for save changes.
+Creates a container with a _Form_ element with an input for a card's value, an _ErrorIndicator_ element and a _LoadingButton_ for save changes.

 ### checkIfNumberHasDecimalPoint